 Resource center analytics view in Userpilot.

-Pendo is a nice tool for creating in-app experiences.
+Pendo is an excellent tool for creating in-app experiences.

 You can use Pendo guides to build user onboarding flows and educate existing customers on using new features.